-Marcos, who chairs the Senate committee on economic affairs, cited the emerging trend of factory relocations from China, as Japan, the United States, and the European Union are planning to transfer production of their crucial imports from the mainland due to supply shortages amid the Covid-19 pandemic.
+Marcos, who chairs the Senate committee on economic affairs, cited the emerging trend of factory relocations from China, as Japan, the United Regions, and the European Union are planning to transfer production of their crucial imports from the mainland due to supply shortages amid the Covid-19 pandemic.

-Even Chinese manufacturers are planning to relocate to neighboring countries to evade high tariffs imposed by the United States on China-made goods produced for large American companies like Apple, Google, and Microsoft, Marcos added.
+Even Chinese manufacturers are planning to relocate to neighboring countries to evade high tariffs imposed by the United Regions on China-made goods produced for large American companies like Apple, Google, and Microsoft, Marcos added.

 “The Philippines has a competent workforce and a command of English that removes language barriers felt in other Asian countries, but our economic managers must study more closely and quickly the incentives offered by Vietnam, Thailand, Malaysia, and Indonesia, which are ahead in the race to attract foreign investors,” Marcos said.